PayPal Honey: History

 Entrepreneurs Ryan Hudson and George Ruan founded Honey in November 2012 in Los Angeles, California, after building a prototype of the browser extension in late October 2012.
-A bug tester leaked the tool to Reddit, where it went viral.
+A bug tester leaked the prototype to Reddit, where it gained adoption.
 By March 2014, the company had 900,000 organic users.

 Honey raised a $26 million Series C round, led by Anthos Capital in March 2017.
-By January 2018, Honey raised a total of $40.8 million in venture backing.
+By January 2018, Honey had raised a total of $40.8 million in venture backing.
+In 2020, it was acquired by PayPal for about $4 billion, after which Honey became part of PayPal's rewards program.

-On January 6, 2020, it was acquired by PayPal for about $4 billion.
-Nearly immediately after PayPal acquired Honey, Amazon claimed to its users that the extension was a security risk that sold personal information.
-A Wired Magazine article, written shortly after the acquisition, questioned whether the claim was motivated by PayPal's newly acquired ability to compete against Amazon.
+In December 2019, Amazon claimed to its users that the extension was a security risk that sold personal information.
+A Wired magazine article, written shortly after the acquisition, questioned whether the claim was motivated by PayPal's newly acquired ability to compete against Amazon.

+In 2020, the Better Business Bureau started an inquiry to investigate a Honey advertisement claiming: "With just a single click, Honey will find every working code on the internet and apply the best one to your cart".
+Honey told the BBB that it was already taking steps to discontinue the ad, and after agreeing to a permanent discontinuation, the inquiry was closed.

-In June 2022, the company was renamed PayPal Honey.
+In 2022, the company's trade name was changed to PayPal Honey.

 Marketing

 PayPal Honey has become known for its heavy use of YouTube advertising and channel sponsorships for its marketing.
-Similarly to NordVPN, Amazon's Audible and Raid Shadow Legends, it offers paid sponsorships to popular YouTube channels such as MrBeast to expose the service to its viewers.
-In 2020, PayPal Honey launched a web series called "Honey Originals", where Honey partners were interviewed, including segments "20 Questions with _" and "Add To Cart with _".
+Like other services, it offers paid sponsorships to popular YouTube channels to advertise the service to their viewers.

-Revenue
+Starting in the 2019–20 NBA season, Honey became a practice jersey sponsor for the Los Angeles Clippers, a sponsorship that would later expand into game jerseys in the 2020–21 NBA season.
+The jersey sponsorship ended following the 2022–23 NBA season.

+Operations

-PayPal Honey's revenue comes from a commission made on user transactions with partnering retailers.
-When a member makes a purchase from merchants partnering with the company, Honey shares part of their commission with the member in a cashback program.
-Users are notified of price drops and price history on selected items sold by participating online stores.
+PayPal Honey operates a browser extension that automatically applies coupons on e-commerce websites.
+The company has claimed that the extension aggregates these coupons across the internet.
+Honey's revenue comes from a commission made on user transactions with partner retailers.
+When a user makes a purchase from merchants partnering with the company, Honey provides Honey Gold points, which can be then redeemed at partnering stores to get additional coupons and offers.
+Other features of the browser extension include a feature called Droplist where a user can add an item to a list and be notified when the price of the item drops across partnered retailers and a feature called Amazon Badge, which compares prices of a product across multiple resellers on Amazon, presenting users the ability to switch to a cheaper reseller during buying a product.